Tiny-Earth/DemoSite/site/src/structure.md

     #### Comparing Course Structures

-`TODO`

-Examine the two course structures below that describe one week of a course.
+    Examine [these example course structures](assets/course-structures.html) that describe one week of two different courses, Course 1 and Course 2.

-Figure 3.
-An example course map that provides detailed structure about the activities students will engage in during one week of the class.
-It includes aligned learning objectives, assessments, and learner-centered activities.

-Figure 4.
-An example course map that provides less structure and details about the activities students will engage in during one week of the class.

-Which course preparation resonates with your experiences as a student?
+    Which example course structure resonates with your experiences as a student?
+Why?

-Which course looks more learner-centered and why?
+    Which example course structure looks more learner-centered?
+Why?

+    *Call to mind a course you are teaching, have taught, or are planning to teach.*

-Which course looks more like yours and why?
+    Which example course structure looks more like yours?
+Why?

 ---